 One study of 177 cancer patients found that a combination of the two compounds boosted pain relief in subjects who had gained insufficient benefit from opioid pain killers.
-It also concluded that a combination of THC and CBD showed more effect than THC alone and that CBD may help temper the potential unwanted psychoactive side-effects of THC.
+It also concluded that THC and CBD together showed a greater effect than THC alone and that CBD may help temper the potential unwanted psychoactive side-effects of THC.
 A follow-up study came to similar conclusions.

 Meanwhile, a review of 18 trials on cancer patients found that a combination of CBD and THC “demonstrated a significant analgesic [pain-killing] effect of cannabinoids”.

-The drug Nabiximols, marketed under the trade name Sativex, contains CBD, THC and other cannabinoids.
+The drug Nabiximols, marketed under the trade name Sativex, contains CBD and THC.
 It was originally prescribed to combat spasticity – muscle-stiffening – in multiple sclerosis patients but in Canada has been approved as a treatment to help boost pain relief in both MS and cancer sufferers.
 The US Food and Drugs Administration is also investigating its use for this purpose.

 A 2018 review of research by the scientific journal Headache concluded that there was an increasing amount of evidence that CBD and THC may be effective in relieving pain, including the symptoms of migraines and headaches.